 The municipality has developed a fraud awareness programme for the Municipality in line with the Covid 19 regulations.
-We utilize virtual platforms
+We utilize virtual platforms services by consumers Institutional paralyses.
+Customers campaigns and awareness on billing Non implementation of credit controls Poor service delivery Appointed debt collectors Debtors reconciliation Efficient (timeous) billing

-7.6.2 STRATEGIC RISK REGISTER
+8. STRATEGIC RISK REGISTER